begoechavarren/sermadrid/README.md

 - **CI/CD Pipelines**: `GitHub Actions` is utilized to manage CI/CD pipelines, with `Docker Compose` orchestrating the environment.
 There are three pipelines: one for deploying the Digital Ocean infrastructure, another for deploying the sermadrid web application (frontend and backend) and the last one to deploy the Machine Learning infrastructure (ZenML server & stack and MLFlow server).

 - **MLOps Framework**: `ZenML` is the chosen framework for orchestrating the machine learning training workflows.
 ZenML supports environment-agnostic execution, allowing the workflows to run both locally and on AWS.
 The AWS stack components are created through the Terraform code located in the *infrastructure/zenml* directory.
 The project relies on the two ZenML pipelines defined: "feature engineering" and "training", each of them containing multiple steps which process the raw data and train the Time Series models that power sermadrid.
+TODO: Describe the current ZenML stack components

 - **Experiment Tracking & Model Registry**: `MLFlow` is used to handle experiment tracking and model registry.
 The setup of its server is created through Terraform.
 The experiment tracking and model registry with MLFlow is integrated into the ZenML pipelines and the direct loading of models from MLFlow is integrated in the backend at startup.